 The Fair Work Commission guidelines contain further relevant information to assist employers and employees: https://coronavirus.fairwork.gov.au/coronavirus-and-australian-workplace-laws/pay-leave-and-stand-downs/sick-and-carers-leave

 This is also the time for employers to consider their business continuity arrangements.
 Are there any resources you can access if a significant proportion of your workforce is absent?
 Is it possible to pool resources with any similar businesses in your network?
 Have you set up contingency plans if your supply chain is similarly hit?
 Have you identified the triggers that might require you to scale down, or even temporarily cease your operations and how will this be communicated to staff, clients/customers and suppliers?
 In circumstances such as this, it is important to have considered your options, and the related legal issues, as soon as possible so you have a plan in place.
 This reduces the decisions that need to be made in the heat of the moment and reduces disruption and stress to you, employees and clients/customers.

 We recommend employers and managers talk to their staff and keep communication channels open, and maintain trust in these challenging times.
 These situations are difficult for employers, but invidious for small and medium sized businesses looking to maintain operations, without having the additional burdens of sick staff, possible extraordinary drawdowns on leave, and the risk of legal action if they proceed to treat a staff member detrimentally because they need to take time off or they are sick.

-For more information, please contact our Managing Partner, Sarah Rey.
+For more information, please contact our Founding Partner, Sarah Rey.